PENGZhaoqing/SocketChat/README.md

 # SocketChat

-A simple chat-room implementation with python raw socket and multiple-threading.
+A simple chat-room implementation with 200-lines python.

-Good start for the socket programming in python
+Good start for multi-threads and socket programming in python

 ## Feature